dojo4/policy/hr.md

 * Meetings:
 Daily standup- Please feel join us for standup, either in person or by Google Hangout if you are working on a dojo4 project.
 * Friday standup and lunch - All friends and family of dojo4 are invited for Friday standup and a "catered" lunch that day.
 If you think you'll be there, please let Corey know by that morning so that she order lunch.
-* Org Dev - we do an organization development meeting during lunch, every first Friday of each month - we’d love to have you there!
+* Org Dev - if we're not currently hosting organizational development sessions and you think they'd be helpful, please let us know and we'll make it happen.

 ### Environmental Policy